In a Nutshell:

 An Image Sample of Medline Bariatric Wheelchair BackSide View

-We regard the safety belt as a must-have and would have preferred it if the company had simply made it standard, but again, if it’s something you don’t feel you’ll need, don’t bother with it.
+We regard the safety belt as a must-have and would have preferred it if the company had made it standard, but again, if it’s something you don’t feel you’ll need, don’t bother with it.
 If you want it, don’t forget to add it when you place your order.

 Splendid Indoors, Average Outdoors